mweiss9676/chrome-blacklist/README.md

 # SearchTool
-A simple chrome extension that let's you search for the selected text in UrbanDictionary.
+A simple chrome extension that let's you block domains from your Google search results.